WUAB: Sports programming

 WUAB currently features play-by-play coverage and other ancillary programming from the Cleveland Cavaliers, Cleveland Monsters, the Cleveland Charge, Columbus Blue Jackets and St. Edward high school football.
-Game coverage for the Cavaliers, Monsters, Charge and St. Edward is simulcast with Rock Entertainment Sports Network, while the Cavaliers and Blue Jackets are also simulcast on FanDuel Sports Network Ohio.
+Game coverage for the Cavaliers, Monsters, Charge and St. Edward is simulcast with Rock Entertainment Sports Network, while the Cavaliers and Blue Jackets were also simulcast on FanDuel Sports Network Ohio.

 The station was the over-the-air home for Cleveland Indians baseball from 1980 to 2001.
 From its launch into the 1980s, WUAB featured Ohio State Buckeyes football and basketball, along with Notre Dame Fighting Irish football.
 Channel 43 has carried select hockey games from the first AHL Cleveland Barons, the Cleveland Crusaders, the NHL Cleveland Barons, the Cleveland Lumberjacks and Monsters.
 Additionally, the station has telecast Cleveland Gladiators arena football and Cleveland Force indoor soccer.
 Throughout the 2010s, it served as an affiliate for the Raycom Sports–operated ACC Network which returned to the station in 2023 via CW Sports.

 In 2018, WUAB carried Cleveland State Vikings men's basketball games.